-Just what has Npower been getting so wrong?
+Just what has Npower been getting wrong?
 The most common issues relate to unexpected (and dramatic) price hikes and the handling of complaints, which are usually related to said increases.
-Npower reviews repeatedly mention either incompetent or evasive staff:
+Npower reviews also repeatedly mention either incompetent or evasive staff:

 Our experience has been dire.
 Friendly staff, but one delay, mistake, evasion, etc, after another.
 One person states one thing and the next countermands it.
 We have faced months of inept handling of a major problem [...]
 Their 'Complaints' system is a joke.